 Pool Salt System

 Every salt chlorinator has suggested, but different ranges for salt so check your pool manual to make sure you have the best dose for your pool.
-The easier way is to use the average salt level required which of 3200 ppm.
+The easier way is to use the average salt level required which is 3200 ppm.
 Make sure you are using the proper kind of salt for your pool, a Sodium Chloride Salt that is at the very least 99% pure.

 While that 0.1% may not seem like much of a difference, when you have to add several bags of it to the pool it adds up.
 Use the below chart to see how many lbs of salt need to be added to your pool based on the current salt ppm and the gallons of water in your pool.
 Salt is typically sold in 40lbs bags.